 In the Estonian Presidency of the Council of the European Union, one of the priorities is digital Europe and the free flow of data.
-The Estonian Presidency will use digital solutions to respond to the challenges faced in the EU.
-The innovations to be showcased will include self-driving transportation, a 360-degree virtual video dome, and the Digital Presidency initiative.
+The Estonian Presidency uses digital solutions to respond to the challenges faced in the EU.
+The innovations to be showcased include self-driving transportation, a 360-degree virtual video dome, and the Digital Presidency initiative.

 A Digital Presidency